bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

         set BOKEH_RESOURCES=absolute-dev
         python examples\plotting\file\iris.py

 This creates a file ``iris.html`` locally.
-Opened in a web browser, it should display this visualization:
+When you open this file in a web browser, it should display this visualization:

 .. image:: /_images/bokeh_iris_html.png
     :scale: 50 %